Vicken-Ghoubiguian/vicken-ghoubiguian.github.io/README.md

 docker container run -d --name vicken-ghoubiguian.github.io -p 80:80 vicken-ghoubiguian.github.io:latest
 ```

+Congratulations, now my online portfolio is working.
+To access this application, type the following address in the bar of your browser: [http://localhost/](http://localhost/).

 ### By Docker Hub

 A Docker image is available on Docker hub just [here](https://hub.docker.com/r/wicken/vicken-ghoubiguian.github.io).
 To deploy my online portfolio by the image on Docker hub, please follow these commands in order: